bookofproofs/bookofproofs.github.io/_sources/history/early-middle-ages/al-biruni.md

 * The comparatively quiet life that al-Biruni led up to this point was to come to a sudden end.
 * The end of the 10th  century and beginning of the 11th  century was a period of great unrest in the Islamic world and there were civil wars in the region in which al-Biruni was living.
 * Another kingdom which was rapidly rising in influence was the Ghaznavids whose capital was at Ghazna in Afghanistan, a kingdom which was to play a major role in al-Biruni's life.
-* The Banu Iraq were the rulers of the Khwarazm region and Abu Nasr Mansur, al-Biruni's teacher, was a prince of that family.
 * Al-Biruni fled at the outbreak of the civil war but it is less clear what happened to his teacher Abu Nasr Mansur at this stage.
-* Exactly where al-Biruni went when he fled from Khwarazm is unclear.
 * Al-Khujandi discussed these observations, and his large sextant, with al-Biruni who later reported on them in his Tahdid where he claimed that the aperture of the sextant settled by about one span in the course of al-Khujandi's observations due to the weight of the instrument.
 * Al-Biruni is almost certainly correct in pinpointing the cause of al-Khujandi's errors.
 * Since al-Khujandi died in 1000, we can be fairly certain that al-Biruni spent part of the time between 995 and 997 at Rayy.